git-shubhammeshram/Vi-Music/README.md

 </p>

 ## About translation
-- It's the best app, so I Japanese translated it for me and my friends.
+- It's the best app, so I coded it for me and my friends.
-- There are intentionally some parts that are not in Japanese.
+- There are intentionally some parts that are not in Indian.
 - The license has been modified from the one originally created by vfsfitvnm.
 Please use it under the GPL-3.0 license.

 ## Features